 LCROSS (Lunar CRater Observing and Sensing Satellite)

 LCROSS (Lunar CRater Observing and Sensing Satellite) was a mission that sought to answer the question of whether water-ice exists inside permanently shadowed craters at the lunar poles.
 Hints of water-ice on the Moon first came in 1999 from measurements of concentrated hydrogen in dark lunar craters by Lunar Prospector.
 LCROSS had two main components: a large Centaur rocket upper stage and a smaller "shepherding spacecraft".
-The latter was designed to guide the Centaur to its target at the Moon's south pole, a shaded 100 kilometer-wide crater called Cabeus.
+The latter was designed to guide the Centaur to its target at the Moon's south pole, a shaded 100 km-wide crater called Cabeus.

 The LCROSS science payload consists of two near-infrared spectrometers, a visible light spectrometer, two mid-infrared cameras, two near-infrared cameras, a visible camera and a visible radiometer.
 The LCROSS instruments were selected to provide mission scientists with multiple complimentary views of the debris plume created by the Centaur impact.